DShield-ISC/dshield/README.md

 - ESC: exit the form (Cancel)
 - cursor up / down: navigate through form / between input fields
 - cursor left / right: navigate within an input field
-- TAB: switch between input field and "buttons"
+- TAB: switch between the input fields and "buttons"
 - don't use Pos 1 / End

-## Todos
+## TODOs

 - see comments in `install.sh`
 - provide a script to update all Python packages to most recent version using pip
-- configure a default web server and submit logs to DShield
+- Configure a default web server and submit logs to DShield
 - enable other honeypot ports than ssh
 - do all the user input stuff at the beginning of the script so it will run the long lasting stuff afterwards
 - create update script